 Systems Modeling Language (SysML) version 2.0 [4] has been recently published in beta version by the OMG and constitutes a major departure from SysML 1.x.
 While the previous versions were defined as extensions of the Unified Modeling Language (UML) [5] and carried with them a lot of software engineering legacy, the version 2 adopts a fresh start and takes a systems engineering perspective from the outset.
 The new language definition is based on a simpler and smaller language, the Kernel Modeling Language (KerML) [6], specifically designed as a foundation for SysML v2.
 KerML includes general constructs for structuring models, such as elements, relationships, annotations and namespaces, constructs based on classification (types, specialization), and additional constructs for commonly needed modeling capabilities, such as associations and behaviors.
-The KerML standard includes a declarative semantics for KerML models.
+The KerML standard includes a declarative semantics formalized in first order logic, but which cannot be used directly to derive an executable semantics for KerML models.